Moving an Oven and the Electrical Wiring

 Electrical Question: I am moving my oven in to an Island.
 What is required for 240 and 120 lines under the floor to the island?

-This electrical wiring question came from Dan, a Other in Port charlotte, Florida.
+This electrical wiring question came from Dan in Florida.

 Dan, Thank You for Visiting Ask-the-Electrician!